arthurhenz/arthurhenz/README.md

 - 👋 Hi, I’m @arthurhenz1
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently learning Flask
-- 📫 How to reach me ... send me an Email
+- 📫 How to reach me ... send me an Email henzarthur@gmail.com

 <!---
 arthurhenz1/arthurhenz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.